Conservative Judaism: Organization and demographics

 Beyond North America, the movement has little presence—in 2011, Rela Mintz Geffen appraised there were only 100,000 members outside the U.S. (and the former figure including Canada).
-"Masorti AmLat", the MO branch in Latin America, is the largest with 35 communities in Argentina, 7 in Brazil, 6 in Chile and further 11 in the other countries.
-The British Assembly of Masorti Synagogues has 13 communities and estimates its membership at over 4,000.
-More than 20 communities are spread across Europe, and there are 3 in Australia and 2 in Africa.
-The Masorti Movement in Israel incorporates some 70 communities and prayer groups with several thousand full members.
-In addition, while Hungarian Neolog Judaism, with a few thousands of adherents and forty partially active synagogues, is not officially affiliated with Masorti Olami, Conservative Judaism regards it as a fraternal, "non-Orthodox but halakhic" movement.
+"Masorti AmLat", the MO branch in Latin America, is the largest with 35 communities in Argentina, seven in Brazil, six in Chile and further eleven in the other countries.
+The British Assembly of Masorti Synagogues has thirteen communities and estimates its membership at over 4000.
+More than twenty communities are spread across Europe, with three in Australia and two in Africa.
+The Masorti Movement in Israel incorporates about seventy communities and prayer groups with several thousand members.
+In addition, while Hungarian Neolog Judaism, with a few thousand adherents and forty partially active synagogues, is not officially affiliated with Masorti Olami, Conservative Judaism regards it as a fraternal, "non-Orthodox but halakhic" movement.

-In New York, the JTS serves as the movement's original seminary and legacy institution, along with the Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles; the Marshall T. Meyer Latin American Rabbinical Seminary (Spanish: Seminario Rabínico Latinoamericano Marshall T. Meyer), in Buenos Aires, Argentina; and the Schechter Institute of Jewish Studies in Jerusalem.
+In New York, the JTS serves as the movement's original seminary and legacy institution, along with the Ziegler School of Rabbinic Studies at the American Jewish University in Los Angeles; Seminario Rabínico Latinoamericano in Buenos Aires, Argentina; and the Schechter Institute of Jewish Studies in Jerusalem.
 A Conservative institution that does not grant rabbinic ordination but which runs along the lines of a traditional yeshiva is the Conservative Yeshiva, located in Jerusalem.
 The Neolog Budapest University of Jewish Studies also maintains connections with Conservative Judaism.